 “BBB is very pleased to help the USDOT spread the word about the dangers of distracted driving," said Stephen A. Cox, president and CEO of the Council of Better Business Bureaus.
 "Raising awareness about the dangers of multi-tasking while driving is vital.
 We are pleased to help promote this good work of the USDOT.”

-The BBB website features a link to a free tool kit that provides employers with suggested distracted driving policies to help keep their employees safe.
+The national website of the Better Business Bureau will feature a link to a free tool kit that provides employers with suggested distracted driving policies to help keep their employees safe.
 The kit, created by the USDOT and the Network of Employers for Traffic Safety (NETS), contains materials such as a sample company policy, a sample memo to employees on that policy, and a sample company press release.

 Nearly 5,500 people in the U.S. were killed and almost half a million were injured in accidents related to distracted driving in 2009.
 Eighteen percent of those fatal accidents involved the use of a cell phone.